-INTERPOL Internship Program - http://www.justice.gov/interpol-washington/ - The INTERPOL Internship Program is a 90 day full-time, unpaid internship in one of six different divisions: Criminal, Drug, Investigative Services, Financial/Fraud, Alien/Fugitive, or State and Local Police Liaison.
+INTERPOL Internship Program - https://www.justice.gov/interpol-washington/internships - The INTERPOL Internship Program offers full-time, nonpaid internships for six-month cycles (January-June; July-December) in one of six different divisions: Criminal, Drug, Investigative Services, Financial/Fraud, Alien/Fugitive, or State and Local Police Liaison.
 Interns will assist with processing of routine criminal record check information.
 This internship is seeking candidates with a degree or career in Criminal Justice, Political Science, or a language-related degree (Spanish or French preferred).
 Internships in the Office of the Director and Executive Office are suitable for those who are seeking degrees in Public Administration, Finance, Business Management, Computer Science, Information Systems or Information Management, and other related fields.

 The Inter-University Center for Japanese Studies - http://www.stanford.edu/dept/IUC/10month.html - The Inter-University Center for Japanese Studies offers an intensive ten-month program of training in Japanese designed to bring each participant to a level of proficiency sufficient for academic or professional use.
 The Center's 10-month program is intended for students who are embarking on careers in some area of Japanese studies or a profession in which fluent Japanese is necessary.
 The Committee welcomes applications from graduating seniors, graduate students, or full-time professionals who can demonstrate a mature commitment to a career related to Japan.
 Admission to the IUC is based on the student's academic qualifications and professional goals and is entirely independent of financial considerations.